Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Introduction

 \section{Introduction}

+This is the first of a set of articles analyzing the decision theoretic proof of the Born rule developed by D.\,Wallace.
+Here we focus on the formal aspects of deriving his result from the axioms.
+In other papers we discuss the more controversial aspects of his work, such as justifications for the axioms and interpretation of the result.

-Despite its successes, Quantum Mechanics still has unsolved conceptual problems regarding measurements and the collapse of the wavefunction, as described in section \ref{sec:Measurement Problem}.
-Everett's relative state formulation \cite{EverettIII1957}, also known as the Many Worlds Interpretation, attempted to rid the quantum formalism of its ambiguities by eliminating the Measurement Postulate, and assuming the remaining postulates could be applied even to macroscopic systems.
-In this formulation, detailed in section \ref{sec:EQM}, after a measurement the quantum state of an observer is a superposition of several versions of himself, each correlated to one of the observed results.
-The quantum collapse is only apparent, due to the fact that each version of the observer is unaware of the others.
-This may seem too far-fetched, but it is a natural consequence of the formalism, and the Many Worlds Interpretation actually promises a much clearer picture of the measurement process than the one provided by the Copenhagen Interpretation.
+Despite its success, Quantum Mechanics still has unsolved conceptual problems, regarding measurements and the wavefunction collapse.
+Everettian Quantum Mechanics \cite{DeWitt1973,EverettIII1957}, or the Many Worlds Interpretation, tries to solve them by rejecting the Measurement Postulate, and applying the rest of the usual formalism to all systems, even macroscopic ones.
+In this theory, the quantum state of an observer, after a measurement, is a superposition of different versions of himself, each correlated to one of the results.
+The wavefunction collapse is illusory, due to the fact that each version is unaware of the others.
+Though this may seem far-fetched, it follows naturally from the quantum formalism minus the Measurement Postulate, and actually gives a clearer description of the measurement process than the usual Copenhagen Interpretation.

-Unfortunately, as Everett's formulation solves old problems it creates new ones.
-One is how to properly carve classical realities out of the quantum state of a macroscopic system, but it is believed that decoherence, which we discuss in section \ref{sec:Decoherence}, might solve this.
-The worst problem is a possibility of total disagreement with experimental evidence.
-Quantum measurements give results that seem probabilistic, with chances given by the Born Rule.
-As this rule was thrown away with the Measurement Postulate, and the other quantum postulates are all deterministic, it is not clear how the observed probabilities could reappear in the Many Worlds Interpretation.
-Many attempts have been made to deal with this problem, which we discuss in section \ref{sec:Probability_Problem}.
+But as this theory solves old problems it creates new ones, such as the probability problem.
+It regards a possible disagreement with experiments, which seem to indicate that quantum measurements are probabilistic, with chances given by the Born rule.
+As this rule is removed with the Measurement Postulate, and the rest of the formalism is deterministic, it is not clear how to explain the observed probabilities.

-One approach, proposed by Deutsch \cite{Deutsch1999}, adapts Decision Theory to the Everettian setting.
-In his formulation, an agent, who believes in the Everettian formalism and has no illusions about a single probabilistic result, has to decide on bets involving quantum measurements.
-He attempts to show that quantum symmetries force rational decisions to be the same as if the agent thought the bets were probabilistic and followed the Born Rule.
+A possible solution is based on D.\,Deutsch's idea \cite{Deutsch1999} of using decision theory, with its well developed formalism of subjective probabilities, to derive the probabilistic part of quantum theory from the non-probabilistic one.
+He tried to show that, if a rational decision maker is to choose between bets on results of quantum measurements, quantum symmetries and rationality constraints imply he should decide as if results were probabilistic and followed the Born rule.